innxrmxst/innxrmxst.github.io/_tabs/about.md

 ## Maksym H.

-I'm a 22-year-old cybersecurity specialist from the EU with a strong interest in both offensive and defensive aspects of the field.
+I'm a 22-year-old cybersecurity specialist from the EU with 4+ YOE and a strong interest in both offensive and defensive aspects of the field.

 ### Skills:
 - Penetration Testing